EYGjamie/EYGjamie/README.md

 - 👨‍💻 **Lead Developer**: Creating and maintaining internal web platforms, bots, and tools for Discord and team management
 - 🛠️ **Discord Administrator**: Designing and managing our community structure
-- 🧩 **Project Lead**: Organizing the overall project and driving its strategic growth
-- 📣 **Head of Team Recruitment**: Finding and onboarding new players and teams for our organization

 ## 📫 Contact